mgumz/knut/README.md

 # *knut* - a tiny webserver which throws (file-) trees through a window

-I want to make 'folder1' and 'file2' of my home directory public, without serving both resources on different http-ports.
-I also wanted adhoc mapping of folders to uris, without any complex config files or any other voodoo.
+I want to make 'folder1' and 'file2' of my home directory public, without serving both resources on different http-ports, without exposing the rest of my $HOME, without any copying the files or folders to another place.

+I also want to map resources to uris adhoc, without any complex config files or any other voodoo.

 And sometimes it's quite handy to just tell someone to POST stuff to a httpd-resource.